 Chemical engineering appeals to students that enjoy mathematics and science, particularly chemistry.

-Logan is a senior chemical engineering major and is currently the President of the WVU Tech American Institute of Chemical Engineers chapter.
+Logan was the president of the WVU Tech American Institute of Chemical Engineers chapter.
 Logan first earned a degree in biomedical science.
 When he decided that the medical field wasn't the right fit, he came to Tech to study chemical engineering.

 At WVU Tech, Logan completed two internships at AC&S, Inc. in Nitro, West Virginia, where he gained real experience with chemical process plant operations.
 Now he's a full-time employee with the company.

 "I have used everything that I have learned during my years at Tech, such as material and energy balances, heat exchanger design, process safety management improvement and so much more," he said.
 "I can honestly say that without the intense course work and the professors’ constant push to have students strive for improvement, I would not be where I am today."